 And while Rick Perry has led the charge against the ivory tower, he hasn’t addressed the average student loan debt of current college graduates in Texas — which was $25,000 in 2014.
 With not a peep out of the Texan regarding student loan refinancing, it seems Perry won’t take on big lenders should he achieve the nation’s highest political office.
 His priorities would lie instead in reshaping the American university to a pared-down business model favoring efficiency over elitism.
 While big colleges would take a hit, the big banks would be safe.

-To learn more about what private sector options are available to help graduates with student debt save, visit Credible.
+To learn more about what private sector options are available to help graduates with student debt save, refinance student loans with Credible.